snellers/dotfiles/README.md

-Some config settings for neovim.
+Some config settings for neovim, tmux and other tools.

 Requires unstable branch of neovim: